nvim-neorg/neorg/README.md

 For more information about what is a module, check out [here](https://github.com/nvim-neorg/neorg/wiki/Installation#the-concept-of-modules).

-To know which configurations are provided by default for a module, just click on their link: you'll go to the module page in the _Wiki_.
+To know which configurations are provided by default for a module, just click on their link: you'll go to the module page in the [Wiki](https://github.com/nvim-neorg/neorg/wiki).

 ### Default Modules